UniversalDependencies/docs/_u-feat/Tense.md

 Some languages (e.g. Uralic) only distinguish past vs. non-past morphologically, and then `Tense=Pres` can be used to represent the non-past form.
+(In some grammar descriptions, e.g. Turkic or Mongolic, this non-past form may be termed _aorist_, but note that in other languages the term is actually used for a past tense, as noted above.
+Therefore the term is better avoided in UD annotation.)
 Similarly, some Slavic languages (e.g. Czech), although they do distinguish the future tense, nevertheless have a subset of verbs where the morphologically present form has actually a future meaning.